“Trauma Therapy is Relationship Counselling”

 The Relationship & Trauma Psychologist in London

-Trauma is often at the heart of many relationship difficulties.
-Even trauma stemming from accidents or natural disaster, sets in because of a lack of relational support in its aftermath.
-My clients have often experienced adverse events such as childhood trauma or childhood emotional neglect.
-Abuse, bullying, and bereavement have often happened early in life.
-Many people suffer due to changes at work like restructuring, promotion, redundancy, and new management.
-Experiences later in life such as moving to a new place or having a baby can often feel overwhelming due to unresolved childhood trauma.
-Some people have always been oppressed because of their race, sexuality, gender identity, or being neurodivergent.
+Many people suffer due to changes at work such as restructuring, promotion, redundancy or new management.
+Experiences later in life for example moving to a new place or having a baby can often feel overwhelming due to unresolved childhood trauma.
+Many people have experienced oppression because of their race, sexuality, gender identity or being neurodivergent.

-The Relationship & Trauma Psychologist is an established relationship counselling and trauma therapy clinic in Earls Court, Kensington, London as well as an international online counselling service, founded by Dr Nikos Tsigaras.
+The Relationship & Trauma Psychologist is an established relationship counselling and trauma therapy clinic in Earls Court, Kensington, London founded by Dr Nikos Tsigaras.
+It is also an international online counselling service, founded by Dr Nikos Tsigaras.
 I appreciate that healing from trauma requires depth of understanding, structure, psychoeducation, and clarity about healthy ways of coping.

 I employ psychodynamic therapy which is often the treatment of choice for relationship and trauma-related difficulties.
-It involves identifying invisible patterns of relating to both others & ourselves, and processing trauma and neglect stemming from childhood experiences.
+It involves identifying invisible patterns of relating to both others and ourselves, and processing trauma and neglect stemming from childhood experiences.

 Come and see me if you struggle with:

-Making romantic, family, or professional relationships work
+Making romantic, family or professional relationships work

 Making your relationship with yourself work (low-self esteem, lack of confidence, self-doubt)